robalb/my-website/astro-website/src/pages/posts/modinsecurity.md

 The challenge didn't provide any backend code, so it was time to formulate an hypothesis on how the backend works.

-I created a simple python script to automate the form submission, so that all the tests could be easily documented and reproduced just by changing the `q` variable
+First, I created a simple python script to automate the form submission, so that all the tests could be easily reproduced and documented with git

 ```python